-U.S., NATO prepare to sharpen eastern defenses if Russia invades Ukraine
+West prepares to sharpen eastern defenses if Russia invades Ukraine

 Eastern flank countries for years have been pushing for more U.S. forces on their soil as a deterrent to Moscow, seeing U.S. troops as a trip wire for the Kremlin.
 Russia would think twice about invading their territory if it risked killing U.S. soldiers and a direct war with the United States, top officials in the countries reason.

 Romania, which joined NATO in 2004, feels particularly exposed and is pushing for additional U.S. forces on its territory.
-The country shares the biggest land border of any NATO country with Ukraine, as well as a long coastline on the Black Sea that is difficult to defend.
+The country shares the biggest land border of any NATO country with Ukraine, as well as a coastline on the Black Sea that is difficult to defend.
 It also houses Europe’s only operational Aegis Ashore missile defense facility, making the country a target of Moscow’s ire.

 “What we need is a permanent presence of United States soldiers,” Romanian ambassador to the United States Andrei Muraru said in an interview, noting the southeastern flank of NATO must be reinforced.

-“This is what we need — a permanent presence — because as we’ve (seen) in the last seven years, Russia is not a friend,” he said.
+“This is what we need — a permanent presence — because as we’ve seen in the last seven years, Russia is not a friend,” he said.
 “This is very, very clear.
 Romania is a country with a long and traumatic history with Russian aggression.”

-Lithuania is seeking a “heel to toe” rotation of U.S. troops, which would mean there is always a U.S. force present in the country even if it’s not permanently based there, said Laurynas Kasčiūnas, chairman of the Lithuanian parliament’s national security and defense committee.
+Lithuania is seeking a “heel to toe” rotation of U.S. troops, which would mean there is always a U.S. force present in the country even if it’s not permanently based there, said Laurynas Kasciunas, chairman of the Lithuanian parliament’s national security and defense committee.

 Lithuania is situated between the heavily armed Russian enclave of Kaliningrad and Belarus, which is hosting tens of thousands of Russian forces and their weapons for an exercise that military analysts fear is cover for an invasion of Ukraine.

-“We feel like West Berlin in Cold War times,” Kasčiūnas said.
+“We feel like West Berlin in Cold War times,” Kasciunas said.

 The United States and NATO also could provide greater air defenses for the Baltic nations and other eastern flank countries if Russia invades Ukraine, said Ben Hodges, the former commander of U.S. Army Europe who is now at the Center for European Policy Analysis.
-Romania is currently the only country in the region with U.S.-made Patriot missile defenses.
-And the alliance could enhance the logistics necessary to provide rapid reinforcements to the Baltic nations in the event of a conflict with Russia, he said.
+Romania is the only country in the region with U.S.-made Patriot missile defenses.
+The alliance also could enhance the logistics necessary to provide rapid reinforcements to the Baltic nations in the event of a conflict with Russia, he said.

-“A full-scale Russian invasion would do nothing but galvanize solidarity in the alliance,” said James G. Stavridis, former NATO supreme allied commander for Europe.
+“A full-scale Russian invasion would do nothing but galvanize solidarity in the alliance,” said James Stavridis, former NATO supreme allied commander for Europe.
 “It would also open the door for permanent deployments into NATO member states on the Russian border, most notably Poland.”

-The pressure the United States is facing from China in the Indo-Pacific also requires increased Pentagon commitments, so Western European allies will need to contribute heavily if NATO expands its activities and reverts fully to a territorial defense mission in the aftermath of any Russian invasion, said Jim Townsend, a former top Defense Department policy official.
+The pressure the United States is facing from China in the Indo-Pacific also requires increased commitments from the Pentagon, so Western European allies will need to contribute heavily if NATO expands its activities and reverts fully to a territorial defense mission in the aftermath of any Russian invasion, said Jim Townsend, a former top Defense Department policy official.

 “It’s now a home game,” Townsend said, “and allies are going to have to step up like they did in the Cold War.”